-The Recorder/Surveyor is elected to a six-year term.
-He/she records documents and maps and also maintains cross-reference indexes to these records.
+The Recorder/Surveyor is elected to a four-year term.
+They record documents and maps and also maintains cross-reference indexes to these records.
 The office provides for the subsequent retrieval of records for public viewing and produces copies and certifications of the records.

-The office is to perform all boundary, topographical, and property surveys of county properties, parks, recreational facilities, engineering improvements, and land to be purchased and/or sold by Tooele County.
+The office performs all boundary, topographical, and property surveys of county properties, parks, recreational facilities, engineering improvements, and land to be purchased and/or sold by Tooele County.
 The Recorder/Surveyor’s office maintains and keeps record of all surveying work performed for the county and provides assistance to the public.

 - Real Property Records